LinuxCommandLibrary

 DESCRIPTION

-cwebp is a command-line tool for encoding images into the WebP format.
-WebP is a modern image format developed by Google that provides superior lossless and lossy compression for images on the web.
-It is designed to reduce file size while maintaining or improving image quality compared to older formats like JPEG and PNG.
+cwebp is the official command-line tool for encoding images into the WebP format.
+Developed by Google, WebP is a modern image format that provides superior lossless and lossy compression for images on the web.
+It is designed to create smaller, richer images that make the web faster.

 CAVEATS